(24th March 2013 – 20 Miles)

 The second climb of the day was a long one up to Live Moor (followed all the way by Blue Person and Yellow Person)

 and the climb then continued to Carlton Moor.
 It had been bitingly cold and windy all morning, but as we neared the 1640ft summit the headwind became so strong that not only did we struggle to stay upright we even had difficulty breathing in the fast moving air.
-I began to worry whether we could actually continue walking in these conditions.
+I began to worry whether we could continue walking in these conditions.

 At the summit trig point, we had to lean into the wind to avoid being bowled over but even so I was sent sprawling, if pretending that I hadn’t.